mkorpela/pabot/TRICKS.md

 Different approaches and common knowledge about solving how to do parallel testing.
 (Please contribute!)

+### Speed profiling

+Before you split your tests to multiple parallel test runs, please first check that you don't have easy optimization targets- if this hasn't been done before then it might be that you can have much more significant speed up boost from this than from parallelization.
+There are good ways of profiling where execution time is spend: https://bitbucket.org/robotframework/robottools/src/master/keywordtimes/ and bunch of others.
+Also Python cProfiler is a valuable tool https://docs.python.org/2/library/profile.html .

 ### Cookbook example: How to use pabot to distribute testing to multiple remote machines

 Basic idea: